stuartcryan/advanced-google-maps-alfred-workflow/README.md

 5. Submit a pull request :D

 ## History

+Version 1.3.1
+* Fixed dirfh and dirfw to actually use home and work respectively, not here. #oops

 Version 1.3.0
 * dirfc: Directions from Current Address.
 See the installation instructions above to install Homebrew and CoreLocationCLI